ZackDev/cookie-stack/README.md

 ## 3. Export and import the extension's settings

-The export- and importable settings are the ones shown at the bottom of the preferences (firefox), options (chromium) page, for now this is the active list (disabled, allowlist, denylist) and their contents.
+The export- and importable settings are the ones shown at the bottom of the preferences (firefox), options (chromium) page, for now this is a value for the currently active list (disabled, allowlist, denylist) and their contents.

 * go to the preferences (firefox), options (chromium)

 Export the current settings by clicking the *export to* button, which will open a file dialog, where the destination folder and file can be choosen.

-Import settings by clicking the *Browse files* (firefox) or *Choose File* button.
-This will present a file dialog where the file from which the settings will be read can be selected.
-This process will override the currently existing setting.
+Import settings by clicking the *Browse files* (firefox) or *Choose File* (chromium) button.
+This will present a file dialog where the file, from which the settings are read, can be selected.
+This process will override the currently existing settings.